top of page

 • Winrar

-In exceptional cases, only the latest released versions of the selected products will be purchased, except for specific situations that must be justified before the Committee.
-All software products that are acquired must have their respective use license, documentation and guarantee.
+In exceptional cases, only the latest released versions of the selected products will be acquired, except for specific situations that must be justified before the Committee.
+All Software products acquired must have their respective use license, documentation, and warranty.

 Article 14

-All Software products used from the date this ordinance enters into force must have their respective use license; Therefore, the regularization or elimination of products already installed that do not have the due licensing will be promoted.
+All Software products used from the date this regulation enters into force must have their respective use license; therefore, the regularization or elimination of already installed products that do not have proper licensing will be promoted.

 Article 15

-For the operation of the network software in case of handling business data through information systems, the following should be taken into consideration:
+For the operation of network software in case of handling corporate data through information systems, the following must be taken into consideration:

-• All institutional information must invariably be operated through the same type of database management system to benefit from the integrity, security and information recovery mechanisms in the event of any failure.
+• All institutional information must invariably be operated through the same type of database management system to benefit from integrity, security, and information recovery mechanisms in case of any failure.

-• Access to information systems must have access privileges or security levels sufficient to guarantee the total security of institutional information.
-The access security levels must be controlled by a single administrator and can be manipulated by software.
+• Access to information systems must have sufficient privileges or security levels to guarantee the total security of institutional information.
+Access security levels must be controlled by a single administrator and can be manipulated by software.

-• Responsibilities should be defined as to who is authorized to consult and / or modify the information in each case, taking the relevant security measures.
+• Responsibilities must be delimited regarding who is authorized to consult and/or modify information in each case, taking the pertinent security measures.

-• The information systems data must be backed up according to the frequency of updating their data, rotating the backup devices and periodically saving historical backups.
-It is essential to keep an official log of backups made, likewise, backup CDs should be kept in a restricted access place with sufficient environmental conditions to guarantee their conservation.
-Regarding the information of personal computer equipment, the Information Technology Unit recommends that users make their own backups on the network or on alternative storage media. • All information systems in operation must have their respective updated manuals.
-A technician who describes the internal structure of the system, as well as the programs, catalogs and files that comprise it and another who describes the users of the system and the procedures for their use.
+• Data from information systems must be backed up according to the frequency of their data updates, rotating backup devices and periodically storing historical backups.
+It is essential to keep an official log of the backups performed; likewise, backup CDs must be stored in a restricted access place with sufficient environmental conditions to guarantee their preservation.
+Regarding information from personal computing equipment, the IT Unit recommends that users perform their own backups on the network or on alternate storage media. • All information systems in operation must have their respective updated manuals.
+One technical manual describing the internal structure of the system, as well as the programs, catalogs, and files that compose it, and another describing the system users and procedures for its use.

-• Information systems must consider the historical record of transactions on relevant data, as well as the user's password and the date it was carried out (Basic Audit and Control Standards).
+• Information systems must contemplate the historical record of transactions on relevant data, as well as the user key and date on which it was performed (Basic Audit and Control Standards).

-• Periodic auditing routines of data integrity and computer programs must be implemented to guarantee their reliability.
+• Periodic routines of auditing the integrity of data and computer programs must be implemented to guarantee their reliability.

 Article 16

-For the provision of the application software development or construction service, the following will be observed: Any software development or construction contracting project requires a feasibility study to establish the profitability of the project, as well as the benefits that will be obtained from it. .
+For the provision of the software development or construction service, the following shall be observed: Every contracting project for development or construction of software requires a feasibility study that allows establishing the profitability of the project, as well as the benefits to be obtained from it.

 Article 17

-The installation of the computer equipment will be subject to the following guidelines:
+The installation of computing equipment will be subject to the following guidelines:

-• The equipment for internal use will be installed in suitable places, away from dust and human traffic.
+• Equipment for internal use will be installed in appropriate places, away from dust and foot traffic.

-• The Information Technology Administration, as well as the operational areas, must have an updated sketch of the electrical and communications facilities of the networked computer equipment.
+• The IT Administration, as well as the operational areas, must have an updated sketch of the electrical and communications installations of the networked computing equipment.

-• The electrical and communications installations will be of fixed preferences or, failing that, protected from the passage of people or machines, and free from any electrical or magnetic interference.
+• Electrical and communications installations will preferably be fixed or, failing that, protected from the passage of people or machines, and free from any electrical or magnetic interference.

-• The facilities will strictly adhere to the requirements of the equipment, taking care of the specifications of the wiring and the necessary protection circuits.
+• Installations will strictly adhere to the equipment requirements, taking care of the wiring specifications and necessary protection circuits.

-• In no case will improvised or overloaded installations be allowed.
-Article 18 The supervision and control of the facilities will be carried out within the deadlines and through the mechanisms established by the Committee.
+• Under no circumstances will improvised or overloaded installations be allowed.
+Article 18 The supervision and control of the installations will be carried out within the deadlines and by the mechanisms established by the Committee.

 Article 19